malikosbourne/osint-portfolio-Malik/azure-fundamentals-risk-notes/labs/charity-cloud-risk-assessment.md

 ---

 *This lab is a **paper** exercise.
-In a real engagement, you’d validate against the actual tenant (subscriptions, policies, identities) and update with findings.
-Use it to demonstrate structured thinking and GRC literacy.*
+In a real engagement, I would validate against the actual tenant (subscriptions, policies, identities) and update with findings.
+I am using this to demonstrate structured thinking and GRC literacy.*